ava-labs/avalanchego/network/README.md

 - The `IP:Port` pair the node shared during the `Handshake` message is the node's most recently known `IP:Port` pair.
 - The node claiming the `IP:Port` pair is either in the default bootstrapper set or is a current Primary Network validator.

+### Bootstrapping

+In Avalanche, nodes connect to an initial set (this is user-configurable) of bootstrap nodes.

 #### PeerList Gossip

+Once connected to an initial set of peers, a node is able to use these connections to discover additional peers.

-`Handshake` messages provide a node with initial knowledge of peers in the network, but offers no guarantee that the node will connect and maintain connections with every peer in the network.
+Peers are discovered by receiving `PeerList` messages during the [Peer Handshake](#peer-handshake).
+These messages quickly provide a node with knowledge of peers in the network.
+However, they offer no guarantee that the node will connect to and maintain connections with every peer in the network.

-To provide an eventual guarantee that all peers learn of one another, periodically sends a `GetPeerList` message to a randomly selected validator with the node's current Bloom Filter and `Salt`.
+To provide an eventual guarantee that all peers learn of one another, nodes periodically send a `GetPeerList` message to a randomly selected validator with the node's current Bloom Filter and `Salt`.

-A node follows the following steps for `PeerList` gossip:

 ```mermaid
 sequenceDiagram